DrNoLife/ocr-testing/README.md

 3. Replace the character `|` with `I`.
 4. Ensure every line or sentence starts with `>`.

+## Web API

+I added a web API in the form of C# minimal API.

+Currently, hasn't been dockerized yet.
+Will be in the future.

 ## Learnings

 While the application works decently, OCR extraction is not always perfect.
 Real-world application would likely require user intervention to validate and correct the extracted text.